karigunnarsson/opendotaR/README.md

 ## Issues?

-I just made the package for myself, but if you run into any issues or have ideas for further features the package should have, feel free to drop me a line at kari.gunnarsson@outlook.com
+I mostly made the package for myself so i don't expect many to use it, but if do, and you run into any issues or have ideas for further features the package should have, feel free to drop me a line at kari.gunnarsson@outlook.com or open an issue here on github.